 - You can listen to them on headphones, and on speakers.

 - If you listen on speakers, please don’t play it where others can hear you.

 - You can listen to it as a background sound as you work, read, relax, or as a background to shows and music.

 Listening at least twice a week is recommended, and up to once a day.
+Please take two days off a week from listening (unless you need them for chronic pain).
 Each page will have instructions on it for each use.
-After 30 sessions, take a break for 5 days, and see how you feel.

 Your Memory Scores and Progress: